 Of the coursework completed, a first-year graduate student usually takes at least one comprehensive sequence in basic engineering science.
 Students may choose more advanced and more specialized courses after they have covered the fundamentals.
 Click here for more detailed information about the courses we offer.

 Incoming students who have not covered basic aerodynamics, airplane dynamics, structures, and propulsion in their undergraduate programs are required to make up this material in addition to completing the 30-credit graduate program.

 Outside the Major Credits Many students include courses in mathematics in their programs.
 Courses offered by the Mechanical Engineering Department in heat transfer and propulsion are also appropriate in aerospace engineering programs.

 Master of Aerospace Engineering

-The Master of Aerospace Engineering program is intended to offer professional training beyond the bachelor's degree.
+The Master of Aerospace Engineering program has been replaced with the Masters of Science option Plan C effective Fall 2014.
+Plan C like the former Master of Aerospace option is intended to offer professional training beyond the bachelor's degree.
 Thirty credits are required for the degree.
 The program may include a 3-credit project or consist entirely of course work.

 Doctor of Philosophy Degrees